-The Houston Methodist culture of innovation is rooted in the noble tradition of translational medicine practiced by cardiovascular surgeon Dr. Michael DeBakey, whose innovations in cardiovascular surgery at Houston Methodist revolutionized patient care around the world.
-The work is continued by the physicians and scientists of Houston Methodist, advancing the fields of cardiovascular medicine, cardiothoracic surgery, cardiovascular anesthesia, and vascular surgery.
+The Houston Methodist culture of innovation is rooted in the noble tradition of translational medicine practiced by the renowned cardiovascular surgeon Dr. Michael DeBakey, whose innovations in cardiovascular surgery at Houston Methodist revolutionized patient care around the world.
+This work is being continued to date by our physicians and scientists who are advancing the practice of cardiovascular medicine, cardiothoracic surgery, and vascular surgery.